python/cpython/Doc/library/cookielib.rst

 .. method:: CookieJar.make_cookies(response, request)

-   Return sequence of :class:`Cookie` objects extracted from *response* object.
+   Return sequence of :class:`~cookielib.Cookie` objects extracted from *response* object.

    See the documentation for :meth:`extract_cookies` for the interfaces required of the *response* and *request* arguments.